Home Page

 In the 1870 Kentucky Census, Newton Orange shows up as 35 years old with Mary being 33 and born in Kentucky.
 Sophronia show up as 64 again and William shows up as 1 year old.
 Amanda Payne is shown as being 44 and born in Tn.
 They are living in Sugar Grove, Butler County Ky.

 Yearby Newton Orange served in the Civil War on the Union side.
 He enlisted in Hartford, Ky. on Aug.
-14, 1862 and was in the calvary.
-He was 28, 5'11'3/4' tall with a light complexion, grey eyes, dark hair and a farmer from Tn.
-Yearby is expected to have a headstone put up at the George Orange Cemetery in 2007.
+14, 1862 and was in the Calvary.
+He was 28, 5'11'3/4' tall with a light complexion, grey eyes, dark hair and a farmer from TN.[lxxiv]

 YERBY N. ORANGE, Private, Co.
 F, 12th Ky.
 Vol. Cav.